It’s a perfect day for discussing the health benefits of coriander.

 It’s effective in removing mercury and aluminum in your body.
 Accumulation of these harmful metals may result in severe health conditions like autism, dementia, or infertility.

 An herb that’s also good for detoxifying your body is tarragon.
 You can check the health benefits of tarragon in my other article here.

 Coriander can increase the levels of your good or HDL cholesterol.
 This is great in fighting off different dangerous diseases.

 Coriander has compounds like ascorbic acid, linoleic acid, oleic acid, palmitic acid, and stearic acid, all of which are essential in reducing cholesterol levels.
 This is according to the Journal of Environmental Biology.

 The compounds mentioned above are also able to decrease bad cholesterol levels along the inner walls of your arteries and veins.

-Coriander is able to promote or lower your blood pressure.
-This is from research in the Jornal of Ethnopharmacology.
+Coriander can promote or lower your blood pressure.
+This is from research in the Journal of Ethnopharmacology.

-It enhances the interaction between calcium ions and acetylcholine in your body that relaxes blood vessel tension.
+It enhances the interaction between calcium ions and acetylcholine in your body which relaxes blood vessel tension.
 In effect, it reduces your risks of heart attacks and strokes.